 - Prep the garlic: Drizzle the heads of garlic with olive oil, and wrap them in aluminum foil.
 Roast the garlic for 30-45 minutes at 350 degrees Fahrenheit/175 degrees Celsius.
 Remove from heat and allow your foil bundle to cool.
 Once the garlic is cooled, open the foil.
 Remove one clove at a time from the garlic head, peel off the skin, and scoop out the flesh.
 Each clove should be brown and tender enough to slide out of the skin easily.
 Place the roasted cloves in a small bowl, and set aside.
 This step can be done ahead of time; just leave your garlic in the foil until ready to use.

-- Proof the yeast: In a large mixing bowl, combine two cups warm water (between 100-110 degrees F/37-43 C) and the teaspoon of honey.
+- Proof the yeast: In a large mixing bowl, combine the warm water (between 100-110 degrees F/37-43 C) and the teaspoon of honey.
 Stir to incorporate.
 Sprinkle the yeast on top of the honey water, and allow the mix to stand for 5-8 minutes.
 While you wait, the yeast should visibly change from distinct granules into a moist, puffy foam.
 This indicates that the yeast is alive and can be used for baking.
 If your yeast has not reacted, get a new batch and start over.

 - Make the dough: Add the flour and the dill to the yeast, and mix until fully incorporated.
 The dough should be wet enough to form a cohesive ball, but it may be a bit sticky.
 Add 1 1/2 tablespoons of the olive oil to the bowl, and coat the outside of the dough ball in the oil to keep it from sticking to the bowl as it rises.